 These are tricky questions.
-In general, as long as you have permission to drive the vehicle, the owner’s policy should cover injuries and property damage — but that depends on the specific terms of their policy.
-If the driven car is not insured, then both the driver and the owner may face penalties.
+In general, as long as you have their permission to drive the vehicle, then the owner’s policy should cover property damage and bodily injury liability – but that depends on the insurance provider and the terms of their policy.
+If the car is not insured, then both the driver and the owner may face penalties.

 Before you drive someone else’s car, it’s wise to research the laws in your state and ask them about the terms of their insurance policy.

-What Are The Penalties and Ticket Fines For Driving Uninsured In Your State?
+What Are The Penalties For Driving Uninsured In Your State?

-How much is a ticket for driving without insurance?
-We’ve rounded up the consequences in every state.
+How much is the cost of driving without insurance?
+In most states, it falls somewhere between the cost of a minor traffic violation and a serious offense like a DUI.
 Be aware, however, that laws may change, and the penalties for driving uninsured can vary, so always look for the most updated information from your specific state.

-The penalty for driving without insurance in Alabama ( first offense) is a fine of up to $500 and suspended registration.
+The first-time penalty for driving without insurance in Alabama is a fine of up to $500 and suspended registration of the vehicle.
 You’ll have to pay $200 to reinstate it.
-For a second offense, the fine can go up to $1,000, and you’ll have to pay a $400 reinstatement fee.
+For repeat offenders, the fine can go up to $1,000, and you’ll have to pay a $400 reinstatement fee.

-What happens if you don’t have car insurance in Alaska?
-Driving without insurance can lead to a $500 fine and suspension of your license for up to a year, depending on your violations.
-Your vehicle may also be impounded, which means you have to pay to get it back.
+In Alaska, driving without car insurance can lead to a $500 fine and suspension of your license for up to a year, depending on your violations.
+Your vehicle may be impounded, which means you have to pay to get it back.

-The penalty for driving without insurance in Arizona (first offense) is a fine of up to $250 and a suspended license for up to three months.
-For a second offense, within 36 months, your fine is at least $500, and a suspended license up to six months.
+The penalty for driving without insurance in Arizona is a fine of $250 and a suspended license for up to three months.
+For the second offense within 36 months, the fine is at least $500, and a suspended license for up to six months.

 For the third offense in that period, the penalty for driving without insurance is a fine of $750+ and a year-long suspension of your license.
-You’ll also need an SR-22 form — and that gets expensive!
+You’ll also need an SR-22 form to show proof of financial responsibility — and that gets expensive!

-Arkansas now has an automated system that tracks insurance status on all vehicles, and if your car insurance lapses, you’ll automatically have to pay a $100 fine.
-Additionally, if you don’t produce a new insurance policy within a month, the vehicle’s registration will be suspended, which requires a $20 fee to be reinstated.
+Arkansas has an automated system that tracks insurance status on all vehicles, and if your car insurance lapses, you’ll automatically have to pay a $100 fine.
+Additionally, if you don’t get a new insurance policy within a month, the vehicle’s registration will be suspended by the Department of Motor Vehicles.

-The penalty for being caught driving without insurance is a fee of $50-250.
-Police can also seize your car’s license plate if they pull you over and you have no proof of insurance.
+The penalty for being caught driving without insurance is a fee of $50 to $250.
+Police can seize your license plate if they pull you over and you don’t have an insurance card or other proof of insurance.

 A second offense carries a mandatory $250 to $500 fine, and a third offense may mean up to a year in jail plus a fine of up to $1,000.

-The fine for driving without insurance in California, for a first offense, is $100 to $200, plus any additional assessments, and they may impound your car as well.
+The fine for driving without insurance in California is $100 to $200, and law enforcement can impound your car as well.
 If you’re caught again within three years, your fine will be between $200 and $500, plus assessments.

-If you provide fake proof of insurance in California, that’s a misdemeanor — and the penalties get a lot worse.
-You can get up to 30 days in jail and/or a fine of up to $750.
+If you provide a fake insurance card in California, that’s considered a misdemeanor, so the penalties get a lot worse.
+You can get up to 30 days in jail and a fine of up to $750.
 Plus, you’ll lose your license for a year.

 When punishing uninsured drivers, Colorado does not play around.
-For a first offense, the penalty is a minimum $500 fine and the suspension of your license until you can prove that you’re insured.
+For a first offense, the penalty is a minimum $500 fine and revocation of your license until you can prove that you’re insured.
 You’ll also get four points on your license.

-Drive uninsured a second time, and you’ll pay a minimum $1,000 fine and have your license suspended for four months.
+Drive uninsured a second time, and you’ll pay a minimum fine of $1,000 and have your license suspended for four months.
 A third offense means a minimum $1,000 fine and license suspension for eight months.
 You may also have to perform up to 40 hours of community service if ordered by the court.
-Trust us: It’s a lot cheaper just to buy insurance.

 - They can seize your vehicle.